 Alastair brings a great deal of governance and management experience to the GAP Board and he is also currently a long term director at PWC in Auckland.
 Alastair is a greyhound owner and acquired his first greyhound prior to the establishment of GAP.

 Pam is a very experienced civil servant with roles in governance, leadership and change management.
 She is now a Director in two management consultancy companies focusing on information management and change management respectively.
 Pam is based in Wellington and lives in Eastbourne.
-She is a GAP owner (Vulcan and Raro), and volunteers through fostering and as an Area Co-ordinator in the Eastern Central Region.
+She is a GAP owner (Vulcan and Raro), volunteers through fostering and used to be an Area Co-ordinator in the Eastern Central Region.